 1 Development of PMP and ACP

-Before 1969, there were not many rules and methodologies for project management in the world, whether it was making cars or ships.
-Until 1969, the United States established the PMI organization, launched a set of PMBOK rules and PMP certification, project management around the world had rules and methodologies.
+Before 1969, there were not many rules and methodologies for project management in the world.
+Until 1969, the United States established the PMI organization, launched a set of PMBOK rules and PMP certification, and project management around the world had rules and methodologies.

 Until now, most industries still use this set of standard project management methods – traditional project management.

 Before 2001, 17 software industry developers gathered at Snowbird ski resort in Utah.
 They skied during the day, drank, and chatted at night.
-They found that they agreed that traditional project management was not suitable for the software industry.
+They found they agreed that traditional project management was not suitable for the software industry.
 Then they formulated and signed one of the most important documents in the industry: The agile Manifesto.
-They’ve also shaped a lot here about how software is conceived, developed, and delivered, and even how the world works.

 So the concept of agile is very novel.
-From 2006 to 2007, agile was introduced into China, and Tencent was one of the earliest Chinese enterprises to use agile.
-At the same time, a lot of problems were needed to be considered for some projects, such as “Is there any network flow?”, “Are any other people willing to join us?” and so on.
+From 2006 to 2007, agile was operable in China, and Tencent was one of the earliest Chinese enterprises to use agile.
+At the same time, a lot of problems to thought about for some projects, such as “Is there any network flow?”, “Are any other people willing to join us?” and so on..
 Therefore, the requirements are uncertain, and the traditional project management method is not feasible anymore, so agile was born.

 2 PMP vs ACP